leeola/appaid.kdapp/README.md

 Currently you need to clone this library.
-There will be a video on installation, but for now follow the steps below: and then click Refresh in your Develop Tab.
-After this, make sure to compile it before you run it :)
+There will be a video on installation, but for now follow the steps below:

 1. Clone this repo with
   `git clone https://github.com/leeolayvar/appaid.kdapp.git ~/Applications/appaid.kdapp`